parvanesh/RladiesItaly/README.md

 # RladiesItaly
-A repository for storying Rladies Presentations
+A repository for storing Rladies Presentations